elap733/NBA-Injuries-Analysis/README.md

 3. **NBA Player Statistics/Bio Data**

    Player statistics (games played, minutes played) and bio (age, position) was also scraped from the website [Basketball Reference](http://basketballreference.com/).

-### What Makes This NBA Injury Analysis Unique
+### What Makes This NBA Injury Analysis Unique?

-While this project does not claim to be the first use of [_Prosport Transactions_ ](http://prosportstransactions.com/) data for the purposes of analyzing injury trends; it is unique in **that it ties both NBA schedule data and player stats/bio to these transactions**.
+While I do not claim that this project is the first to use [_Prosport Transactions_ ](http://prosportstransactions.com/) data for the purposes of analyzing injury trends; it _is unique_ in that it **ties both NBA schedule data and player stats/bio to transactions**.

-**The merging of transactions and schedule data allows one to determine the number of games missed due to injury, rather than simply looking at the number of "transactions" occured (a naive metric that treats all injuries as equal (eg. a sore hamstring == a torn achilles)).** After identifying the number of games missed due to each injury, one can identify separate serious injuries from minor.
+**The merging of transactions and schedule data allows one to determine the number of games missed due to injury, rather than simply looking at the number of "transactions" that occured**.
+The latter is a poor metric for tracking injuries because it treats all injuries as equal (eg. a sore hamstring == a torn achilles)).After identifying the number of games missed due to each injury, one can identify separate serious injuries from minor.

 Additioanlly, the merging of transactions with player stats/bio data allows to one look at injury trends as they relate to player age and usage.